AI Use Cases/Logistics

 2

-Step 2: The AI model processes these inputs through a Logistics-specific neural architecture that learns your margin drivers - how fuel volatility affects profitability on different lanes, how detention risk correlates with customer segments, how driver shortages compress capacity on peak-demand routes.
+Step 2: The AI model processes these inputs through a logistics-specific model that learns your margin drivers - how fuel volatility affects profitability on different lanes, how detention risk correlates with customer segments, how driver shortages compress capacity on peak-demand routes.
 It backtests against your historical claims ratio, dock-to-stock times, and empty-mile patterns to calibrate accuracy.

 3